EliteMasterEric/PickHaxe-Samples/README.md

 ## Licensing

-All projects in this repository are under the LGPLv3 license.
+All projects in this repository are made available under an LGPLv3 license.